pyrite-dev/goldfish/PROPERTY.md

 Context: GUI

-Non-zero if component is active.
+Non-zero if component is focused.

 ## cancel-drag
 Type: `integer`